nickjoodi/Deep-Learning-for-Knowledge-Graph-Completion/README.md

-		predicates.txt: 		A list of the 5 predicates used for this project unique.txt: 			A list of the unique elements of vocab.txt vocab.txt: 			All words used throughout the entities.txt file
+		predicates.txt: 		A list of the 5 predicates used for this project unique.txt: 			A list of the unique elements of vocab.txt vocab.txt: 			All words used throughout the entities.txt file large_set/:                     A folder containing a more realistic size data set to train the models.
+10 times more data being pulled

 ### 	TeX/ ~ A directory containing the TeX for our report
 		Project.TeX:  			The main TeX document.
 I have a standard pre-amble I've been building